sous-chefs/mysql/README.md

   https://supermarket.chef.io/cookbooks/yum-mysql-community
   https://github.com/opscode-cookbooks/yum-mysql-community

+### The mysql command line doesn't work

+If you log into the machine and type `mysql`, you may see an error like this one:

+`Can't connect to local MySQL server through socket '/var/run/mysqld/mysqld.sock'`

+To connect to a database from the command line, you'll need to specify additional flags and connect over the network..

+`mysql -h 127.0.0.1 -Pwhatever`

 ### What about MariaDB, Percona, Drizzle, WebScaleSQL, etc.

 MySQL forks are purposefully out of scope for this cookbook.
 This is